-The Sony Alpha A7 II and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in November 2014 and September 2015.
+The Sony Alpha A7 II and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in November 2014 and September 2015.
 Both the A7 II and the A7S II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7 II has a resolution of 24 megapixel, whereas the A7S II provides 12 MP.
+The A7 II has a resolution of 24 megapixels, whereas the A7S II provides 12 MP.

 An illustration of the physical size and weight of the Sony A7 II and the Sony A7S II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Sony A7 II and the Sony A7S II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7S II is markedly heavier (5 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Sony FE Lens Catalog.
+You can compare the optics available in the Sony FE Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The A7 II was launched at a markedly lower price (by 33 percent) than the A7S II, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the A7S II is 1 percent smaller.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.